engrit-illinois/Ping-All/README.md

 AD names and FQDNs given explicitly are not appended to.
 e.g. `Ping-All -Computers "gelib-4c-*" -AppendDomain "ews.illinois.edu"`

+### -AppendEwsDomain
+Optional switch.
+Equivalent to `-AppendDomain "ews.illinois.edu"`.
+Has no effect if `-AppendDomain` is specified.

 ### -OUDN \<string\>
 Optional string.
 The distinguished name of the OU to limit the computer name search.